fastoch/NestJS-with-Prisma/TUTO.md

 - now, we can initialize Prisma in our NestJS project via `npx prisma init`

 We now have a `prisma` folder with a `schema.prisma` file in it.
-A `.env` file has also been created for us, where we can set our database URL if we already have one.
+A `.env` file has also been created for us, where we can set our database URL and other environment variables.

 # The `schema.prisma` file